sbt/website/src/tutorial/10-Using-Plugins.md

 out: Using-Plugins.html
 ---

+  [Basic-Def]: Basic-Def.html
+  [Library-Dependencies]: Library-Dependencies.html

-Using Plugins
+Using plugins
 =============

-Please read the earlier pages in the Getting Started Guide first, in particular you need to understand build.sbt \<Basic-Def\> and library dependencies \<Library-Dependencies\>, before reading this page.
+Please read the earlier pages in the Getting Started Guide first, in particular you need to understand build.sbt [.sbt build definition][Basic-Def] and [library dependencies][Library-Dependencies], before reading this page.

 What is a plugin?
 -----------------